catzhangy1/project-view/README.md

 				on the page.
 Originally, I tried to import the source SVG files and change the fill/shape, but my attempts were lackluster.
 				I wasn't sure if the approach was to modify the source SVG files.
 Importing the files as img's then disabled these fill/shape properties.
 If I really wanted to, I can edit my own images of the desired fill/shape and import these files into my page.
-For
+For now, I just left the shapes in its original color and changed the color-background when hovered.

 > 2. <b> Optimistic Loading </b> - Currently, when a comment is posted successfully, the component makes an ajax call to
 				get the updated list.
-I could potentially render the comment optimistically and only make calls when necessary.
+I could potentially render the comment optimistically and only make 'refresh' calls when necessary.

 > 3. <b> Responsiveness, Etc. </b> - I wasn't really sure whether if the page should be responsive to different browser sizes,
 				and if so, how the contents would be displayed differently.
 I did try to keep the general structure to be flexible